Obama Foundation Fellowship FAQ

 About the application process

 Absolutely!
-We’d be happy to review later applications from applicants who have advanced their work.
+When we open applications next, we’d be happy to review later applications from applicants who have advanced their work.

 About the program